 Boston University recognizes the commitment of the faculty and staff who dedicated many years of their lives to strengthening the University.
 In 1989, the Society of Retired Faculty & Staff was formed and approved by then-president John Silber.
 Led by its own board of directors and working with Human Resources as a liaison with other departments, this organization plans and prepares events that enable University retirees to stay connected with their colleagues and friends—both past and present.

 The goal of the society is to foster a continuing relationship between former employees and the University, and to make the University’s resources available to its members so they can continue to be a part of this dynamic and ever-changing institution.

-Membership in our society is automatic for employees who, upon retirement, were age 55 or older and had 10 or more years of service, or for those who have been appointed a professor emeritus, regardless of their age or years of service.
+Membership in our society is automatic for employees who were age 55 or older and had 10 or more years of service upon retirement, or who were appointed Professor Emeritus (regardless of their age and years of service).

-To take advantage of many of these benefits, you will need a Boston University retiree ID card, which can be obtained through Human Resources.
-Please telephone 617-353-2380 to make arrangements to obtain your card.
+To take full advantage of the benefits and activities available to retirees, you will need a Boston University retiree ID card, which can be obtained through Human Resources.
+Please telephone 617-353-2380 to make arrangements to get your card.

 If you’re interested in volunteering, would like to suggest programs or activities, or have any questions or concerns, please ensure you’re on the University’s Retiree mailing list and write us at firstname.lastname@example.org.
 We welcome your thoughts and look forward to hearing from you.

 On behalf of the Society, I wish you many fulfilling and rewarding retirement years ahead.